-Primarily, one must mention the progress in the sciences and technology – and their application to practically everything – from kitchen products to skyscraper buildings or rockets to the moon, or computers with the internet.
-This progress has been leading to or was based on a deeper understanding how our existence functions – from physics, chemistry, and medicine to psychology, relativity theory, and quantum mechanics.
+Primarily, one must mention progress in the sciences and technology – and their application to practically everything – from kitchen products to skyscraper buildings or rockets to the moon, or computers with the Internet.
+This progress has been leading to, or was based on, a deeper understanding of how our existence functions – from physics, chemistry, and medicine to psychology, relativity theory, and quantum mechanics.

-It is fascinating to retroactively “observe” this progress through the study of history – from Thales of Miletus or Pythagoras to the enormous aqueducts of the Romans, later to Galileo’s telescopes and Newton’s beginning of physics, the accelerating 19th century, to progress then driven by the World Wars, to computers and the internet, and our time of accelerating STEM (science, technology, engineering, mathematics).
+It is fascinating to “observe” this progress retroactively through the study of history (as it may have been “observed from above”) – from Thales of Miletus or Pythagoras to the enormous aqueducts of the Romans, later to Galileo’s telescopes and Newton’s beginning of physics, the accelerating 19th century, to progress then driven by World Wars I and II, to computers and the internet, and our time of accelerating STEM (science, technology, engineering, mathematics).
 What may occur next?

 Is “Eternity” observing Earth with fascination?